Music Streaming Service Options: Which One Is Right For You?

 In addition, every album he released since 1978 (For You) through 1992 (The Love Symbol) is available on the music streaming services.
 Unfortunately, The Black Album (1994), The Gold Experience (1995), and Chaos and Disorder (1996) are still not available for streaming.

 More people are streaming music than ever, especially after the Grammy Awards that took place on Sunday night.
-The popular way to check out new music and new albums are to stream it online since it’s more affordable than buying a single song or album.
+The popular way to check out new music and new albums is to stream it online since it’s more affordable than buying a single song or album.
 Nielsen has also reported that 80 percent of music listeners have admitted to listening to music online in the past year, according to CBS Minnesota.

 Streaming means that you can listen to music on your phone or computer without having to download a file.
-But, now there are more music streaming services than ever and it can be overwhelming to choose the right one.
+But now there are more music streaming services than ever and it can be overwhelming to choose the right one.
 Here are some ways how the top music streaming services break down their plans:

 Amazon Prime Music is available for $99 per year.
 It includes free two-day shipping, Amazon Prime TV, and of course, Amazon Prime Music.
 It also allows you to make a voice-command request for new music.
 It’s an attempt to make listening to music more social again.